vyperlang/vyper/docs/types.rst

     ``_address.code`` requires the usage of :func:`slice <slice>` to explicitly extract a section of contract bytecode.
 If the extracted section exceeds the bounds of bytecode, this will throw.
 You can check the size of ``_address.code`` using ``_address.codesize``.

-M-byte-wide Byte Array
+M-byte-wide Fixed Size Byte Array
 ----------------------

 **Keyword:** ``bytesM``
-This is an M-byte-wide byte array that is otherwise similar to dynamic byte arrays.
+This is an M-byte-wide byte array that is otherwise similar to dynamically sized byte arrays.
 On an ABI level, it is annotated as bytesM (e.g., bytes32).

 **Example:**
 ::